ram33z/random-quote-shortcode/readme.md

 # Random Quotes WordPress Plugin

-This plugin enables the usage of `[custom_quote]` shortcode, which will display random quote from Random Quotes API.
+This plugin enables the usage of `[random_quote]` shortcode, which will display random quote from Random Quotes API.

 ## Installation